 Taking a closer look at the CompilerServices Unsafe approach to unsafe reference arithmetic over fixed statement in .NET. .NET has a garbage collector (GC) that automates memory management.
 This is incompatible with working with direct memory pointers, since the GC needs to track object usage and move objects around when required.
 You are of course … Read more

 In .Net memory access is safe by default.
 This means that every time you access an array item the index is checked against the length of the array.
-In this post I explore how you can speed up plain old array access by allowing the compiler to prove that you will do no harm.
-I compile the C#… Read More »
+In this post I explore how you can speed up plain old array access 18%-34% by convincing the compiler it can skip some checks.
+I compile the … Read more

 If you have used async/await, but feel some details are still a bit fuzzy then this may be for you.
-I thought I’d hop down into the rabbit hole and give some examples of how async/await it actually works.
-Hopefully this will provide some understanding and get you further on your journey to become an expert.
-Async/await is… Read More »
+I thought I’d hop down into the rabbit hole and give some examples of how async/await actually works.
+Hopefully this will provide some understanding and get you further on your journey to become an expert. … Read more

 Response cache is fine for simpler operations, but sometimes you need more fine grained control.
 System.Runtime.Caching.MemoryCache has builtin support for in-memory cache with expiry.

 ASP.NET Core comes with built-in support for response caching.
 Unlike cache-control header that tells client/proxies how long to cache data, the response cache will cache output of an action.